suzuna08/Map-app/IMPLEMENTATION.md

 All data fetching on the places page happens client-side via the Supabase JS client, while enrichment and URL import go through server-side API routes because they need the private `GOOGLE_PLACES_API_KEY`.
 The map view uses MapLibre GL JS with MapTiler tiles, loaded client-side only via dynamic import to avoid SSR issues.

-**Server-side data preloading**: Pages with heavy data requirements (`places`, `collections`, `collections/[id]`, `c/[slug]`) use `+page.server.ts` files to preload data in parallel on the server before hydration.
-For example, `places/+page.server.ts` fetches places, tags, place_tags, lists, and list_places concurrently. `collections/[id]/+page.server.ts` preloads the collection's member places alongside all user tags, a lightweight all-places list, and place_tags for the "Add Places" modal tag filtering. `c/[slug]/+page.server.ts` loads the collection, its member places, and their associated tags and place_tags for tag display on the public page.
-This reduces the initial client-side waterfall while keeping subsequent interactions client-side only.
+**Server-side data preloading**: Pages with heavy data requirements (`places`, `collections`, `collections/[id]`, `c/[slug]`) use `+page.server.ts` files to preload data on the server before hydration.
+All server loads use Supabase's embedded resource syntax (e.g., `places.select('..., place_tags(tag_id)')`) to fetch parent rows and their related junction data in a single query, eliminating sequential round-trips.
+Independent queries are wrapped in `Promise.all()` for parallel execution.
+For example, `places/+page.server.ts` runs three parallel queries — places (with embedded place_tags), tags, and lists (with embedded list_places) — in a single wall-clock round-trip. `collections/[id]/+page.server.ts` uses a deep nested join (`list_places(place_id, places(...))`) to fetch the collection, its member place IDs, and full place details in one query, alongside parallel queries for tags and lightweight all-places data for the "Add Places" modal. `c/[slug]/+page.server.ts` uses the same deep nested join pattern to load the public collection and all its places in a single query.
+See [PERFORMANCE-AUDIT.md](./PERFORMANCE-AUDIT.md) for the full optimization history.

 State management uses Svelte 5 runes throughout:
 - `$state` for mutable reactive variables